Using operator covariance to disentangle scaling dimensions in lattice models: Conclusions and Discussion

 In quantum systems, it will also be useful to study the covariance matrix as a function of imaginary time $\tau$.
 A method in spirit similar to the one used here to separate different power laws was years ago employed to study exponentially decaying correlations in a system with discrete energy levels \cite{lucher90}.
 This method is now often used to extract particle masses \cite{peardon97,peardon99,alpha09,liu12}.
 A CFT corresponds to a gapless point, but for a finite quantum system at $T=0$, the discreteness of the level spectrum $\{\epsilon_i\}$ implies correlation functions $C(\tau)$ mixing exponential decays $\propto {\rm e}^{-\tau\epsilon_i}$.
 The covariance method should resolve these levels in the same way as in particle physics (where the method is often formulated as a generalized eigenvalue problem \cite{lucher90}), but for a CFT the levels become more closely spaced with increasing system size, $\epsilon_i \propto \Delta_i/L$.
 For a sufficiently large critical system described by a CFT, the $\tau$ dependence for $\tau$ up to order $L$ should be a sum of power laws $\tau^{-2\Delta_i}$ governed by scaling dimensions, just like the real-space correlations analyzed here (and more generally space and time correlations are related by a dynamic exponent \cite{fisher89}).
-The crossover from power-law $\tau^{-2\Delta_i}$ to exponential $\propto {\rm e}^{-a\tau\Delta_j/L}$ decays (where $a$ is a constant and $\Delta_i=\Delta_j$ does not always hold) will be studied in $d=1+1$ a forthcoming publication \cite{lin25}.
+The crossover from power-law $\tau^{-2\Delta_i}$ to exponential $\propto {\rm e}^{-a\tau\Delta_j/L}$ decays (where $a$ is a constant and $\Delta_i=\Delta_j$ does not always hold) will be studied in $d=1+1$ in a forthcoming publication \cite{lin26}.
 It would also be interesting to study this crossover in the eigenvalues and -vectors of the covariance matrix in quantum MC simulations within the fuzzy sphere approach \cite{hoffmann23}, provided that large enough system sizes can be reached to detect the power-law form (while the exponential decay should always hold asymptotically, though with corrections to the scaling dimensions).
+An important question is whether the covariance method can also access CFT data beyond scaling dimensions (central charge, coefficients of the operator-product expansion, etc.).

 The closest MC based competitors to the covariance scheme would likely be MC renormalization-group (RG) methods, which have a long history \cite{ma76,swendsen79,swendsen82}, including in the context of the same BC model studied here \cite{landau81,landau86}.
 This approach involves eigenvalues of an RG transformation matrix, which also produces scaling dimensions.
 However, the method is less general than the covariance matrix approach, for a given model requiring a decision on what type of RG transformation (coarse graining) to carry out.
 Depending on the model this procedure may be far from obvious, especially in the case quantum systems.
 In contrast, the method proposed here is very general and only requires rather trivial design of a set of operators.